Model for Asia Countries using Global Competitiveness Index (GCI) Data

 All three independent variables,

-, affect the dependent variables of theoverall score
+BR,EE, andIF, affect the dependent variables of theoverall scoreand theranking.

 For 13 Asian countries, I plotted six scatter plot diagrams with overall score and ranking on Y-axis and BR, EE, and IF on X-axis.